MBFBioscience/nmf-schema/docs/source/Legal.rst

 1. Retain the following:

 	a.
-Identification of the `authors,https://neuromorphological-file-specification.readthedocs.io/en/latest/Credits.html>`_  of the Neuromophological File Specification and publishing company (MBF Bioscience).
+Identification of the `authors <https://neuromorphological-file-specification.readthedocs.io/en/latest/Credits.html>`_  of the Neuromophological File Specification and publishing company (MBF Bioscience).

 	b.
 A copyright notice;